A simple vintage cake recipe for orange butter cake (aka "Queen cake) made with flour, butter, coconut oil, cream, and orange zest.

 - 4oz cream (I used half and half), room temperature

-- 1 tbsp water1 whole nutmeg, grated (or 1 tsp ground nutmeg, but fresh is best!)
+- 1 tablespoon water1 whole nutmeg, grated (or 1 teaspoon ground nutmeg, but fresh is best!)

 Preheat oven to 350 degrees.
 Mix flour and baking powder in a medium bowl.